kaezhar97/OS_Project_1/README.md

 3. Type "./" then press tab
 4. Type the number of threads you wish to use
 5. Press Enter
+6. Type "make clean" to delete the binary and the executable files

 Note: The maximum recorded number of threads with which the program has worked correctly is 4879.
 Better computers might be able to run more threads than that